vickvey/web-service-gin/README.md

 # web-service-gin

-A simple backend which serves a RESTful api with the following api endpoints:
+A simple backend server in go which serves a RESTful api with the following api endpoints:
 - `GET`   /albums
 - `GET`   /albums/:id
 - `POST`  /albums